dishwasher troubleshooting: dishwasher leaves white film on glasses

 That white film could be caused by pre-washing or rinsing your dishes before you put them in the dishwasher.

 Many of today’s dishwasher detergents contain phosphates, which need food residue to break down.
-So, if there’s no food residue or grease, the phosphates don’t break down.
-Instead, they somehow end up on your glassware.
+If there’s no food residue or grease, the phosphates don’t break down.
+Instead, they end up on your glassware.

 Put 2 cups white vinegar in a glass or dishwasher-safe measuring cup on the bottom rack.
 Then run the dishwasher through a complete washing cycle using an air-dry or an energy-saving dry option.
 Do not use detergent.
 The vinegar will mix with the wash water.

-Running a vinegar cycle every few months is a good idea, per se.
+Running a vinegar cycle every few months is a good idea.

 See our appliance resource center for more tips.